---

 | `env_staging:east` | `env_staging` | `east` |

-1. Tags should not originate from unbounded sources, such as epoch timestamps, user IDs, or request IDs.
-Doing so may infinitely [increase the number of metrics](https://docs.datadoghq.com/metrics.md) for your organization and impact your billing.
+- Tags should not originate from unbounded sources, such as epoch timestamps, user IDs, or request IDs.
+Doing so can cause unbounded growth in your number of [metrics](https://docs.datadoghq.com/metrics.md).

 ## Assign tags{% #assign-tags %}